internet-innovation/internet-innovation.github.io/_posts/2024-08-08-englewood-case-study.md

 Our work in Englewood is an ongoing commitment.
 As we continue our partnership with the GECC, we are focused on expanding the deployment of devices to build an even more comprehensive picture of the area's internet landscape.
 The data we collect will be the foundation of a sustained advocacy campaign, empowering community partners to demand the reliable, high-speed infrastructure they deserve.

-This initiative in Englewood is a testament to how technology, when guided by community engagement, can illuminate hidden inequities and drive meaningful change.
+This initiative in Englewood is a testament to how technology, when guided by community engagement, can illuminate hidden disparities and drive meaningful change.
 By providing tangible data and unwavering support, we are helping to empower communities to build the connected, thriving future they envision.

 ---